 Before you commit, do your homework and look for proof of success.
 Reputable consulting firms will have case studies, testimonials, or client stories that showcase their impact.
 These stories give you a real-world look at how they operate and the results they deliver.
 Seeing how a firm has helped other companies avoid costly fines, product recalls, or operational shutdowns can give you confidence in their ability to help you too.
 A strong track record of positive client outcomes is one of the clearest indicators that you’re choosing a reliable and effective partner for your audit preparation.

-Understand Their Communication Style
+Will Their Communication Style Work for You?

 The right technical skills are essential, but a partner’s communication style is just as important.
 You need a team that provides clear, constructive, and actionable feedback.
 After a mock audit, you shouldn’t be left with a confusing report full of jargon.
 A good partner will provide a detailed summary that clearly identifies any issues and offers practical recommendations for how to fix them.
 They should be able to explain their findings in plain language, similar to how an inspector would present an FDA Form 483.
 Look for a collaborative partner who is willing to answer your questions and work with your team to implement changes.
 This open line of communication is key to turning audit preparation into a productive learning experience.